Legrandin/pycryptodome/FuturePlans.rst

 Future releases will include:

 - Clean up the Crypto.PublicKey API to reduce the call depth
+- Add back support for MPIR on Windows
 - Move API documentation from epydoc to sphinx
 - Add algorithms:
     - ChaCha20